awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 ## Routing<a name="VPC_Scenario2_Routing"></a>

-In this scenario, the VPC wizard updates the main route table used with the private subnet, and creates a custom route table and associates it with the public subnet\.
+In this scenario, Amazon VPC updates the main route table used with the private subnet, and creates a custom route table and associates it with the public subnet\.

 In this scenario, all traffic from each subnet that is bound for AWS \(for example, to the Amazon EC2 or Amazon S3 endpoints\) goes over the internet gateway\.
 The database servers in the private subnet can't receive traffic from the internet directly because they don't have Elastic IP addresses\.
 However, the database servers can send and receive internet traffic through the NAT device in the public subnet\.